adsabs/adsabs.github.io/_includes/_blogcontent/2024-05-03-announcing-2024-ambassadors.md

 ## Selected Lead Ambassadors for the 2025 - 2027 Cohort

-In addition to the first group of NASA SciX Ambassadors, we have also selected a second cohort of individuals who will join the program from 2025-2027.
+In addition to the first group of SciX Ambassadors, we have also selected a second cohort of individuals who will join the program from 2025-2027.
 The two cohorts will overlap in 2025, allowing for mentorship and information exchange to occur between the two groups.
 These selected individuals include,

 <div>